On dense subalgebras of the singular ideal in groupoid C*-algebras: Introduction

 An important class of ample groupoids are those arising from self-similar groups (see \cite{Nek05}).
 These groupoids can be non-Hausdorff, and can also have non-vanishing singular ideal.
-Using our results, we answer the density question for groupoids arising from contracting self-similar groups.
+For a groupoid arising from a \emph{contracting} self-similar group, it was shown in \cite{GNSV} that $J_\mathbb{C} = \{0\}$ if and only if $J = \{0\}$.
+Using our results, we show that $J_\mathbb{C}$ is in fact dense in $J$ for all groupoids in this class.